Masten Space Systems: Xombie

 The primary goal of these two airframes was to demonstrate stable, controlled flight using a GN&C system developed in-house at Masten.
 XA-0.1B originally featured four engines with 1000 lbf thrust, but was converted in Spring 2009 to be powered by one engine of 750 lbf thrust.
 By October 2009, the regeneratively cooled isopropyl alcohol and liquid oxygen rocket engine was running at around 900 lbf.

 XA-0.1B, nicknamed "Xombie", first flew free of tether 19 September 2009, and qualified for the Lunar Lander Challenge Level One second prize of $150,000 on 7 October 2009.

 In October 2016, NASA reported using Xombie to test the Landing Vision System (LVS), as part of the Autonomous Descent and Ascent Powered-flight Testbed (ADAPT) experimental technologies, for the Mars 2020 mission landing.
+After seeing Masten's success with Xombie in-air relight and vertical landing, SpaceX began evaluating this technique for use on the Falcon 9 booster.

 As of 7 March 2017, Xombie had flown 224 times.